tobyhodges/fair-research-software/episodes/08-open-collaboration.md

 under the license and to require that people distributing GPL code on embedded systems must also give users the ability to rebuild that software and use it in their device.
-It is an even longer document than GPL version 2 and has proved controversial with some and hasn't been as widely adopted as version 2.
+It is an even longer document than GPL version 2 and has proved controversial with some and despite coming out in 2007 hasn't been adopted by many projects which used GPL version 2.

 #### LGPL